 A lane pass survey is taken in the middle of a lane.
 The center sensor is offset 6 ft from longitudinal joint.
 This corresponds to the approximate center of typical 12-ft lane.
 The distance from the Y-reference axis is based on the lane number in which the survey is conducted, as shown in Figure 20:

-- If the lane number is 2 or 3, the distance from the Y-reference axis is 6 feet. - If the lane number is 1, the distance from Y-reference axis is -6 feet.
+- If the lane number is 2 or 3, the lateral offset distance (distance from the Y-reference axis in the figure) is -6 feet. - If the lane number is 1, the distance from the lateral reference is 6 ft.